vectorgrp/sil-kit/docs/api/lin.rst

 Overview of Data Type Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   - :cpp:type:`LinId` has been renamed to :cpp:type:`LinIdT<ib::sim::lin::LinIdT>`.
-  - the old enum ControllerMode, which combined master, slave, and sleep states, has been
+  - The old enum :cpp:enum:`ControllerMode<ib::sim::lin::ControllerMode_>`, which combined master, slave, and sleep states, has been
     split into :cpp:enum:`ControllerMode<ib::sim::lin::ControllerMode>` (indicating Master
     or Slave operation) and :cpp:enum:`ControllerStatus<ib::sim::lin::ControllerStatus>`
     (indicating operational and sleep states).